tora-tool/ansible-oracle-modules-ari/README.md

   States `present` and `absent` ensure privileges are present or absent.
   State `identical` replace privileges with the ones in parameter.

+#### oracle_parameter ####

+- This module manages parameters in an Oracle database (i.e _alter system set param=value_).
+- Parameters value comparison is case sensitive, module wise.
+To avoid Ansible *changed* state, check the case of the value.
+- Hidden parameters can be changed using sysdba privileges.

+**Note:**
+When specifying sga-parameters the database requests memory based on granules which are variable in size depending on the size requested, and that means the database may round the requested value to the nearest multiple of a granule. e.g sga_max_size=1500M will be rounded up to 1504 (which is 94 granules of 16MB).
+That will cause the displayed value to be 1504M, which has the effect that the next time the module is is run with a desired value of 1500M it will be changed again.
+So that is something to consider when setting parameters that affects the SGA.

 #### oracle_pdb ####

 - This module manages pluggable databases (PDB) in an Oracle container database (CDB).